Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **!-Count** | 24 | 30 | 30

 **Time**\
 Soul Cycle the Lock's fight to finish it faster.
-Remember to replenish its duration with Blue Souls before it becomes orange.
+Remember to replenish its duration with Blue Souls before it becomes red.

-Knowing the location of the Hangmen beforehand can help a lot to finish this one faster.
-The map below can help with that.
+Follow Zero to which Hangmen he has located.
+The map will give you an idea of their location.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/244bdbcf-bc54-4d6c-8366-5995b5a6adcc" width="600" height="450">
 <p/>

 **Combo**\
-Only real place where you can do that is in the Lock fight.
+Only place where you can do this seems to be during the Lock fight.
 Soul Cycle the enemies, and replenish its duration with Blue Souls, until the yellow skeletons appear.
 Interrupt Soul Cycle or let it finish and proceed to the usual method to get combos.

 **!-Count**\
 Right at the start of the Lock fight you'll be right in front of three Skeletons in range for your taunt.
-Spam taunt constantly against them until you reach the needed amount.
+You can spam Taunt constantly against them until you've reached the needed amount.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248565.png">